Keys 4 to 5 for Implementing Project Portfolio Management

-Note that, in general, it is not a good idea to have PPM organized under a project management office (PMO), should one exist.
+Note that, in my opinion, it is not a good idea to have PPM organized under a project management office (PMO), should one exist.
 The PMO is typically a support function.
 PPM requires governance at the executive level.

 5. Develop a Value-Measurement Framework